vapparao/ppsr-batch-registration/README.md

 # Frontend
 	 Navigat to ppsr-batch-registration\frontend
-	 docker-compose down -v --remove-orphans   ( To Remove orphans) docker-compse up (To build and run the application) Access the running application  at http://localhost:3000
+	 docker compose down -v --remove-orphans   ( To Remove orphans) docker compose up (To build and run the application) Access the running application  at http://localhost:3000

 # Backend
 	 Navigat to ppsr-batch-registration\backend
-	 docker-compose down -v --remove-orphans   ( To Remove orphans) docker-compose build --no-cache (To build the application) docker-compose up (To run the application and db) Access the running application  at http://localhost:8080/swagger/index.html
+	 docker compose down -v --remove-orphans   ( To Remove orphans) docker compose build --no-cache (To build the application) docker compose up (To run the application and db) Access the running application  at http://localhost:8080/swagger/index.html

 # To Run updates to DB through migrations